JiachengLi1995/UCTopic/README.md

 # UCTopic

-This repository contains the code of model UCTopic and an easy-to-use tool UCTopicTool used for <strong>Topic Mining</strong> or <strong>Unsupervised Aspect Extractioin</strong>.
+This repository contains the code of model UCTopic and an easy-to-use tool UCTopicTool used for <strong>Topic Mining</strong>, <strong>Unsupervised Aspect Extractioin</strong> or <strong>Phrase Retrieval</strong>.

 Our ACL 2022 paper [UCTopic: Unsupervised Contrastive Learning for Phrase Representations and Topic Mining](https://arxiv.org/abs/2202.13469).